jberas/compute-datastore/README.md

 - When that PR is merged, it:
   - Tags a release like `v1.1.0`
   - Publishes it as a GitHub Release

-### Networking and Security Notes

-- RDS is deployed in a user-defined subnet group for high availability.
-- Security groups are automatically created for both EC2 and RDS.
-- RDS security group allows access on port 5432 from any EC2 instance placed in the EC2 security group.
-- You must explicitly provide `allowed_cidr_blocks` to control access to the EC2 instance; there is **no default**.
-- RDS is provisioned with default credentials (`admin` / `Password1234`).
-You should change these in production.
-- IAM permissions for S3 and DynamoDB are broad (`*`).
-You can modify the policy to scope it further.

 ### Commit Message Examples